qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_evis.rst

 |selectstring| comboboxes to select the field from the database that store the
 ``X`` (or longitude) and ``Y`` (or latitude) coordinates.
-Clicking on the **[OK]** button causes the vector layer created from the SQL query to be displayed in the QGIS map window.
+Clicking on the **[OK]** button causes the vector layer created from the SQL query to be displayed in the
+|qg| map window.

-To save this vector file for future use, you can use the QGIS 'Save as...' command that is accessed by right clicking on the layer name in the QGIS map legend and then selecting 'Save as...'
+To save this vector file for future use, you can use the |qg| 'Save as...' command that is accessed by right clicking on the layer name in the |qg| map legend and then selecting 'Save as...'

 .. tip:: **Creating a vector layer from a Microsoft Excel Worksheet**